DuncanDoyle/drools-byteman/README.md

 Replace ${BYTEMAN_HOME} and ${BYTEMAN_SCRIPTS} with the location of your Byteman installation and the directory that contains the 'drools-byteman.btm' script.
 The 'drools-byteman.btm' script can be found in the 'src/main/resources' directory of the 'drools-byteman' project.

+For more information on Byteman, please consult the Byteman project homepage: http://byteman.jboss.org